toRatnesh/Learning/CPP/17_Compilation_and_Linking.rst

 This way, the parser accomplishes two tasks, i.e., parsing the code, looking for errors and generating a parse tree as the output of the phase.

 Parsers are expected to parse the whole code even if some errors exist in the program.
-Parsers use error recovering strategies, which we will learn later in this chapter.
+Parsers use error recovering strategies.

 **Limitations of Syntax Analyzers**